-'Big Science' uncovers another piece in the Alzheimer's puzzleMarch 26th, 2014 in Alzheimer's disease & dementia /
+'Big Science' uncovers another piece in the Alzheimer's puzzleMarch 26, 2014 in Medicine & Health / Alzheimer's disease & dementia

 In a paper published today, British scientists have found evidence that biological material contributing to lesions in the brain, characteristic in Alzheimer's patients, may also cause the build-up of brain-cell-damaging toxic iron.
 Scientists have made the discovery using advanced imaging techniques at giant X-ray facilities - the Diamond Light Source synchrotron in Oxfordshire and other synchrotrons in Switzerland and the US.